 A California judge will typically consider a child custody modification if the current visitation schedule has not been followed and/or if there has been a lack of communication between parents.
 Additionally, if the custodial parent passes away, a court will need to determine if the non-custodial parent should assume full responsibility for the child, or if a third party, such as a grandparent or other family member, will assume custody.
 A California judge will take into account the distance of the non-custodial parent from the custodial home, as well as the non-custodial parent’s financial condition and the wishes of the child.

 Call Bez Law Firm, P.C.
 Today

 Dena Bez is the founder and Chief Executive Officer of Bez Law Firm P.C.
-Dena’s practice is dedicated to helping families navigate through the court process during divorce, child custody and/or visitation disputes, adoption, juvenile dependency, domestic violence and other family oriented legal issues.
+Dena’s practice is dedicated to helping families navigate through the court process during adoption, juvenile dependency, domestic violence and other divorce and family law oriented legal issues.
 If you are currently considering modifying an existing child custody arrangement, call Dena today.